Chavezjune/juneteeth-/Home.md

 ### bowing
 Numerical value indicating how curvy the lines are when drawing a sketch.
 A value of 0 will cause straight lines.
 Default value is 1.

+### seed
+An optional numeric value that sets the seed for creating random values used in shape generation.
+This is useful for creating the exact shape when re-generating with the same parameters.
+The value of seed is between 1 and 2^31.
+If seed is not defined, or set to `0`, no seed is used when computing random values.

 ### stroke
 String value representing the color of the drawn objects.
 Default value is black (#000000).